Call to Mind provides simple, supportive and tailored telepsychiatry appointments to people living across Australia.

 Telepsychiatry is available to anyone living in Australia.
 All you need to get started is:

 access to a computer, tablet/iPad or smart phone with a reliable internet connection

-If you are interested in talking to one of our psychiatrists or psychologists, ask your GP today about making a referral to Call to Mind.
+If you are interested in talking to a psychiatrist, ask your GP today about making a referral to Call to Mind.
 If you would like to talk to someone about our service or if your GP has questions for our team, please contact firstname.lastname@example.org or call 0438 643 217.